-The core objectives of the project are to develop a network of partners who can inform a city led response to migrants in Durban, as well as develop a strategic report that focuses on social inclusion, integration and participation for the city of Durban that draws on the below three project components:
+The core objectives of the project was to develop a network of partners to inform a city led response to migration and inclusion in Durban, as well as develop a strategic report that focused on social inclusion and participation for the city of Durban.
+The project was designed with three interrelated components:

 - Research and engagement processes on the experiences of migrant women in Durban, both South African and from other African countries, using oral histories, interviews and dialogue sessions.